 My personal journey to Product Design is a bit unorthodox.
-I spent several years in other roles before I’d learn why and how I’d become a Product Designer, but that breadth of experience has made me a better contributor and leader in so many ways.
+I spent several years in other roles before I’d learn why and how I’d become a Product Designer, but that breadth of experience made me a better collaborator and leader across the board.

 For most of my life, I’ve been splitting time between disparate skill groups.
-I was both a nerd and a jock, I studied Art as well as Business, and my professional path traversed from Sales to Product Marketing to Product Management and finally to Product Design.
+I was both a nerd and a jock, I studied Art as well as Business, and my professional path traversed from Sales to Product Marketing to Product Management to Product Design.

 Your mileage may vary, but my advice is to learn how to be valuable in a skill that’s needed at great companies.
 Work your butt off to join a great company on those grounds and then learn about other roles while excelling in your current one.
 The thing about great companies is they tend to grow, so there’s a good chance you’ll get a taste of everything from one seat.

 By 22, I was running a digital operation helping small businesses get on Facebook.
 These were early days of web 2.0 and there was plenty of room to add value.
 Along the way, I was fortunate to get an introduction to Facebook’s growing Direct Sales team, and well-positioned to hit the ground running.
 I went from working with mom-and-pop businesses to managing fortune 100 relationships.